VladimirKalachikhin/polycolorRenderer/README.md

 ## v.
 0.2
 The Leaflet L.Renderer upon the idea [leaflet-polycolor](https://github.com/Oliv/leaflet-polycolor) project.

 Suitable for color-coding a Leaflet polyline based on additional values, e.g. altitude, speed, depth, etc...
-Main goal is a gradient color of segments to represent continuous values.
+Main goal the renderer is a gradient color of segments to represent continuous values.
+ The color code maybe created by [value2color](https://github.com/VladimirKalachikhin/value2color) function.
 Additionally, it is possible to set the `weight` option of each L.Polyline segment.

 It can be used both for L.Polyline and L.GeoJSON LineString features.